magnesj/ResInsight/docs/Completions.md

   - **Open Hole Roughness Factor** -- The rougness factor used in the *WELSEGS* export of the laterals.
   - **Tubing Roughness Factor** --
   - **ICDs per Sub** -- The number of ICD (valves) per Sub, used for calculation of total ICD area for *WSEGVALV* export.
-  - **ICD Orifice Diameter** -- The Diamater of the ICD, used for calculation of ICD area for *WSEGVALV* export.
+  - **ICD Orifice Diameter** -- The Diameter of the ICD, used for calculation of ICD area for *WSEGVALV* export.
   - **ICD Flow Coefficient** -- The flow coefficient, exported directly as a part of *WSEGVALV*.

 ### Import Well Trajectories as Fishbones Laterals